 Next, I covered the sky with ink.
 I did my best to avoid the mountain, the trees, and the moon.

-After that I applied heat to begin the ink activation.
 My goal was to layer the scorch marker like you can watercolors and airbrush.

 For example, with watercolors you can apply a layer of paint to an area.
 Then you apply a second layer of paint, but this time you paint beyond the boundaries of the first area you painted.
 This results in the first area being slightly darker because it has two thin layers of paint.

 With the sky lightly blocked in, I used a colored pencil to draw in the trees where they overlapped onto the sky.
-They needed this because my initial efforts to avoid the branches with the marker didn’t go well!
-I wasn’t able to get very close to them.
+This was necessary because my initial efforts to avoid the branches with the marker didn’t go well!

 I also colored in the snow highlights on the mountain.
 I’m using the Prismacolor brand of colored pencil.
 My guess is that any brand will work, but test it first to make sure.